svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 From launch, the Svandis ecosystem will include a comprehensive database of common cryptoassets (tokens, coins, cryptocurrencies and ICOs), which aims to rival existing crypto-information sources.
 Users within the Svandis community will be invited into the Beta Community Research prior to a public launch.
 The Svandis ecosystem will be an industry first — a comprehensive crypto-research and visualization platform that combines crowdsourced data and machine learning.

 In order to sustain the highest quality of data about all the current existing projects, Svandis internal analytics will only be able to support the curation and building of the community.
 To manage such a vast amount of new and changing information we will be highly dependent on a research community made up of decentralized actors.
-The research community will be divided in grades and "Svandis Power" to ensure the most reputable and trustworthy actors have the most weight in the system.
+The research community will be divided in levels and "Svandis Power" to ensure the most reputable and trustworthy actors have the most weight in the system.

 The cooperation of the Internal Svandis team with the Svandis Research Community is a pilar of the project, and as the project scales and grows, the philosophy is for the Research Community to require less dependence on the internal team over time.
 The final result is a curated registry of Cryptocurrency information that the Research Community can be proud to claim as their creation.